7 Things to Know Before Buying a Furnace in Fort Wayne

 2. Energy Efficiency

-Here’s how AFUE ratings work now:
+Here’s how AFUE ratings work today:

 • 80 AFUE—minimum efficiency rating in the U.S. and Canada.